ryankrebs016/NuLeptonSim/README.md

 One can give the energy a value of 0, in this case tau-energies are generated (randomly) uniformly in log-space in the range E=1e15 eV and E=1e21.
 Only in this case the tau-neutrino energies are stored in the last column in the output file.

 RJK: To use multiple cpu cores, I use gnu parallel.
-In the command line it will run like "parallel --eta -j<cpu core number you want to use> ./Simu_elost {1} {2} 1E+6 0 0 4.0 0.92 test :::: energies.txt angles.txt" this will run the simulation over the enrgies and angles located inside the text files.
+In the command line it will run like "parallel --eta -j#cores you want to use# ./Simu_elost {1} {2} 1E+6 0 0 4.0 0.92 test :::: energies.txt angles.txt" this will run the simulation over the enrgies and angles located inside the text files.

 Step 2
 ----------